 - 3. How do I access these resources from off-campus?

 - If you are searching from off-campus, you'll need MIT certificates in your browser to use Vera and also to view the particular e-journal content on the publishers' sites.
 Alternatively, you may download and install MIT's VPN client.
-See Accessing Licensed Electronic Resources FAQ.
+See Connect from on and off-campus.

 - 4. Who may access these resources?

 - Current members of the MIT community (MIT certificates required) may access these resources from on or off campus.
 Vendors from whom we purchase these resources impose license restrictions that prevent us from offering off-campus access to anyone outside the immediate MIT community.
 Guests may still view the pages that list our e-journals and databases, but they will not be able to access the full-text.

 - 5. Can I create my own set of database to search?
 Can I store a list of my favorite databases? or favorite searches? or favorite e-journals?

 - We may add features like this in the future.

 - 6. May I use bibliographic software to connect to your databases?

 - Yes, see Overview of Citation Software at MIT, EndNote, Mendeley, and Zotero.

 - 7. What's the best URL to use when bookmarking a particular database?